 Friends of DxE (EIN 46-4318107), a 501(c)(3) tax exempt organization, provides grants for the grassroots Direct Action Everywhere (DxE) network and for other animal advocacy organizations and projects.

 Please submit requests for funds using the form below.
-Note that Friends of DxE only supports projects that fit our funding criteria. and that fulfill a tax exempt purpose.
+Note that Friends of DxE only supports projects that fit our funding criteria and that fulfill a tax exempt purpose.
 See our values here.

 Find out more about the fellowship process here.

 You can donate via Funraise or check,

 Friends of DxE